EzryStIago/training/docs/index.md

 - If you understand material in [lmod cheatsheet](CheatSheet/#environment-modules-lmod-cheatsheet) and [slurm cheatsheet](CheatSheet/#slurm-cheatsheet) you are good to go.
 - For users familiar with Linux but new to `slurm`, check out [environment modules](guides/Cluster_User_Guide/#loading-software-modules) and [intro to slurm](guides/Cluster_User_Guide/#running-slurm-jobs).
 - For users not familiar with Linux, please familiarize yourself with Linux through tutorials and cheatsheets, or use [OnDemand](guides/Cluster_User_Guide/#ondemand-gui-for-the-cluster) until you feel more comfortable with Linux.
+If you wish to learn about HPC in detail, check out [HPC Carpentry](https://hpc-carpentry.github.io/) course for beginners.